holochain/HOW/HOW/social/process/_requirements.md

 Person or Working Group who is stewarding this HOW and is responsible for moving it through the workflow as specified by the process.

-## Process Template Section: REJECTED, OBSOLETE, DEFERRED
+## Process Template Section: REJECTED, SUPERSEDED, DEFERRED

-When a standard is not accepted or is obsoleted the following section must be added:
+When a standard is not accepted or is superseded the following section must be added:

 ### <status> Reason

-The reason this standard was not accepted or was obsoleted.
-In the case of obsoleting the content of this section MUST include which HOW, or HOW version makes this HOW obsolete.
+The reason this standard was not accepted or was superseded.
+In the case of superseding, the content of this section MUST include which HOW, or HOW version makes this HOW obsolete.

-## Process Template Section: ALIVE
+## Process Template Section: LIVE

-When a standard is set to status ALIVE, all previous versions of the same standard must be set to status SUPERSEDED.
+When a standard is set to status LIVE, all previous versions of the same standard must be set to status SUPERSEDED.

-When a standard set to status ALIVE this section must be added:
+When a standard set to status LIVE this section must be added:

-### Aliveness
+### Liveness

-Aliveness Date: <date>
+Liveness Date: <date>

 This section MAY include any caveats, intentions for future deprecation of this standard.